danilogondim/bar-chart-stretch-project/README.md

 ## Known issues/bugs

-Resizing the chart is a little tricky, because it usually demands changing different options height, width and font-size so that the chart is presentable.
+Resizing the chart is a little tricky, because it usually demands changing different options' height, width and font-size so that the chart is presentable.

 The x-axis is not completely aligned with the 0 tick on the y-axis.